Jiaqi Li

 Chapter 2: Fathers

-This paper shows that heterogeneity in fathers' parenting time is a critical but overlooked driver of inequality in children's human capital.
-Using a dynamic factor model with instrumental variables, I find that equalising fathers' time across childhood stages would reduce disparities by 22% in cognition and 49% in health outcomes.
+I show that heterogeneity in fathers' parenting time is a critical but overlooked driver of inequality in children's human capital.
+Using a dynamic factor model with instrumental variables, I find equalizing fathers' time across childhood stages would reduce disparities by 22% in cognition and 49% in health.

 Chapter 3: Children